Meet Christy Jackson

 Over time, it has become clear to me that others are probably thinking the similar things, wanting similar comfort.
 So, I started to write down my thoughts and visions for how I wanted to share June’s journey.
 This is how ‘Just Like You’ was born.

-Our children with special needs are the same as all other children.
+Our children with disabilities are the same as all other children.
 They crave love, acceptance, empathy, and understanding.
 I wanted to tell a story that showed how June experiences the world, the same, yet just a little different.
 I also wanted it to resonate with parents and help them teach their children that equity and inclusion is important.

 ‘Just Like You’ is meant to be a story for the generations.
 It is meant to create a bridge, to open conversations about how we can include and share life’s adventures with all people, regardless of the way we look, act, or talk.